kciomek/polyrun/README.md

 Third, a starting point for the sampling algorithms needs to be set up.
-One may either provide a custom starting point with the _setStartPoint_ method or use some build-in method for selecting such a~point automatically in the following way:
+One may either provide a custom starting point with the _setStartPoint_ method or use some built-in method for selecting such a~point automatically in the following way:
 ```java
 runner.setAnyStartPoint(); // sets a point that is a result of slack maximization
 ```